India News | I&B Minister Thakur to Deliver Convocation Address at Alma Mater in Jalandhar | LatestLY

-New Delhi, Sep 19 (PTI) Information and Broadcasting Minister Anurag Thakur will visit his alma mater Doaba College in Punjab's Jalandhar on Tuesday as a chief guest at the institution's convocation ceremony, an official statement said.
+New Delhi, Sep 20 (PTI) Union Minister for Information and Broadcasting Anurag Thakur will on Tuesday be the chief guest at the convocation ceremony of Doaba College, his alma mater, in Punjab's Jalandhar, an official statement said.

 Thakur had done his graduation in Arts from the college.